According to the National Center for Education Statistics and the UConn Office of Institutional Research

 - 61 of the 67 (91 percent) graduated as journalism majors.

 - Of journalism grads, 67 percent graduated with double majors or dual degrees.
-Those included Political Science, English, American Studies, Communication Science, Psychology, Economics, Art History and Nutritional Science.
+Those included Political Science, English, Communication Science, Geography, Psychology, American Studies, Economics, Art History and Nutritional Science.